Pat Oleszko: Work and life

 In her 1990 performance Nora's Art, she dramatically appeared from between the legs of a giant inflatable woman, now exhibited at David Peter Francis.
 Another performance, Bluebeard’s Hassle: The Writhes of the Wives (1989), was inspired by research on a serial killer and the seven deadly sins, featuring inflatables like Udder Delight that blossomed on stage like flowers.

 In 2022, Oleszko was in a group show at JTT gallery on the Lower East Side.

 In 2024, Oleszko had her first major solo show in New York since 1990, at David Peter Francis in Chinatown.
 The show included costumes, videos, archival material, a giant inflatable, and a “coat of arms” in honor of the 50th anniversary of the Surrealist Manifesto.
 Later that year she performed at “The Future is For/Boating” an intervention on the Staten Island Ferry.
 The performance included artists Amando Houser, Alex Tatarsky, and Abby Lloyd.

+From January 29–April 27, 2026, the SculptureCenter exhibited Pat Oleszko: Fool Disclosure, her first solo exhibition at a New York City institution in over 35 years.

 Themes in her work include wearable and inflatable sculpture and costume, video, satire, camp, and humiliation, cabaret and activism.
 Her influences include Flann O’Brien, Niki de Saint Phalle, Buster Keaton, Lewis Carroll, Dadaism, and the Bauhaus.
 Artist Carri Skoczek is a frequent collaborator.

+In July 2026, Oleszko received the $100,000 Bucksbaum Award from the Whitney Museum of American Art for her five-decade long career for her work and use of humor in handcrafted art works (often inflatable) that deal with political issues, labor, gender and the environment.
+Upon receiving the award, the Whitney director stated that “Pat Oleszko is a singular force in American art, who has delighted, inspired, and challenged her audiences for half a century”.